 An application may be completed on-line or obtained from the City of Portland Human Resources Department (389 Congress St, Room 115, Portland, Maine).
 The application must be accompanied by a cover letter and resume.
 Resumes are used as part of the screening process so candidates are advised to submit a solid, professional resume.
 Upon receipt of your application, we will notify you of the next available written test date.

 Produced by a national testing firm, the written aptitude capacity test consists of multiple choice questions which measure general aptitude and attributes important in performing as an entry level police officer.
 The test is administered online at the Portland Police Department several times each year.
-For more information on the written aptitude capacity test, click here.

 Candidates must pass the Maine Criminal Justice Academy's physical fitness test prior to attending the Academy.
 The test consists of sit-ups, push-ups, and a timed 1.5 mile run.
 A significant number of candidates are unable to pass the fitness test and, consequently must be removed from our hiring process.
 Please take the time to review the fitness requirements and adopt a training plan to ensure you are prepared to pass the test.